 Adding additional home renovation coverage

-This coverage protects any material you have purchased, whether it is on your property or en route to your property.
-If it is damaged or stolen, construction material coverage will cover the costs of replacement.
+- Builders risk insurance: This coverage protects materials you have purchased to be installed, whether it is on your property or en route to your property.
+If it is damaged or stolen, builders risk insurance should cover the costs of replacement.

-If you need to live outside of your home while renovations or remodeling is being done, you should purchase vacant home insurance.
-This key home improvement insurance will protect your home should any damage occur to it and you do not notice it until you are back home.
+- Vacant home insurance: If you need to live outside of your home while renovations or remodeling is being done, you may want to consider vacant home insurance.
+This key home improvement insurance protects your home should any damage occur while you are not actively living in it.